 Address This is a list filed that contains sub-fields for any address elements (AddressLine1, City, and so on) that are different from the candidate's address.

 AdditionalFields A listing of country-specific information related to the address.
 The information contained in AdditionalFields varies by country.

-HouseNumberHigh The hi ghest addr ess number for the range.
-HouseNumberLow The lo west addre ss number for the range.
+HouseNumberHigh The highest address number for the range.

+HouseNumberLow The lowest address number for the range.

 SegmentParity Indicates the side of the street where the range is located.
-One of the following: 0 nown which side of the street the ocated on.
-1 The range e is on the left side of the street.
-2 The rang e is on the right side of the street.
-HouseNumberParity Indicates whether the range contains odd or even address numbers.
-One of the following: - 0 The rang address i e contains both odd and even numbers.
-1 The rang e contains odd address numbers 2 The range e contains even address numbers. -1 nown whether the range contains en house numbers.
+One of the following:

+- 0 It is not known which side of the street the range is located on. - 1 The range is on the left side of the street. - 2 The range is on the right side of the street.

+HouseNumberParity

+Indicates whether the range contains odd or even address numbers.
+One of the following:

+- The range contains both odd and even address numbers. - 1 The range contains odd address numbers - 2 The range contains even address numbers. - -1 It is not known whether the range contains odd or even house numbers.

 TotalRangeUnitsReturned The number of unit ranges returned for the address.
 A unit is an address within a building, such as an apartment or suite.

+RangeUnits

-RangeUnits A list of the ranges of units within the building.
+A list of the ranges of units within the building.
 An example of units are apartments or suites.

-Addro ess This is a list filed that contains sub-fields for any address elements (AddressLine1, City,
+Address This is a list filed that contains

+sub-fields for any address elements (AddressLine1, City,

-Field Name Descriptic n and so on) that are different from the candidate's address.
+Field Name Descripti ion and so on) that are different from the candidate's address.
 UnitNumberHigh The highest unit number.
 UnitNumberLow The lowest unit number.
-SegmentCode A unique ID A unique ID that identifies a street segment.
-SegmentParity Indicates wh Indicates which side of the street has odd numbers.
-L Left side of the street R Right side of the street В Both sides of the street U Undetermined StateProvince The meaning of State/Province varies by country.
-ITA (Italy) -Region StreetDataType value of "1" The default search order rank of the database used to geocode the address.
-A value of "1" indicates that the database is first in the default search order, "2" indicates that the database is second in the default search order, and so on.
-The default database search order is specified l in the Management Console.
+SegmentCode A unique II D that identifies a street segment.
+SegmentParity Indicates v vhich side of the street has odd num nbers.
+L Left side of the street R Right side of the street В Both sides of the street U Undetermined StateProvince The meani ing of State/Province varies by coun itry.
+ITA (Italy /)-Region StreetDataType value of "1 It search order rank of the database " indicates that the database is first hat the database is second in the de in the default search order, "2" The defaul It database search order is specified I in the Management Console.
 StreetName For most countries, this contains the street name.
 StreetPrefix The type of street when the street type appears before the base street name.
-StreetSuffix The type of street when the street type appears after the base street name.
-TrailingDirectional Street directional that follows the street name.
-UnitNumberHigh The highest unit number of the range in which the unit resides.
+StreetSuffix The type o The type of street when the street type appears after the base street name.
+TrailingDirectional Street dire Street directional that follows the street name.
+UnitNumberHigh The highes st unit number of the range in which the unit resides.